jwardsmith/Blue-Team-Scripts/Digital Forensics/Windows NTFS Timestamps.md

 ![image](https://github.com/jwardsmith/Blue-Team-Scripts/assets/31498830/86d0bbb1-145f-4aad-874e-d83218a26655)

 The $FILE_NAME creation timestamp is updated using almost the same rules as the $STANDARD_INFORMATION timestamp.
 Seeing discrepancies in a file’s $STANDARD_INFORMATION and $FILE_NAME creation times could be an indication of timestomping.

+Timestomping is common with attackers and malware authors to make their files hide in plain sight.
+Artifacts from timestomping vary based on the tool used.
+We can check for several anomalies:

+- $STANDARD_INFORMATION “B” time prior to $FILE_NAME “B” time
+- Fractional second values are all zeros
+- $STANDARD_INFORMATION “M” time prior to ShimCache timestamp
+- $STANDARD_INFORMATION times prior to executable’s compile time
+- $STANDARD_INFORMATION times prior to $I30 slack entries
+- MFT entry number is significantly out of sequence from expected range